kwant-project/kwant/doc/source/tutorial/tutorial4.rst

 Note the method `~kwant.lattice.Polyatomic.vec` used in calculating the parameter for `~kwant.lattice.TranslationalSymmetry`.
 The latter expects a real-space symmetry vector, but for many lattices symmetry vectors are more easily expressed in the natural coordinate system of the lattice.
-The ``vec`` method of lattices maps a lattice vector to a real-space vector.
+The `~kwant.attices.Polyatomic.vec`-method is thus used to map a lattice vector to a real-space vector.

 Observe also that the translational vectors ``graphene.vec((-1, 0))`` and ``graphene.vec((0, 1))`` are *not* orthogonal any more as they would have been